Nature & bubbles

 Stories about Grace Kelly and princes and casinos and glamour have held my fairy-tale intrigue for years and I love the fact that now I am a “grown-up” I can go and play out my own little fantasies.
 Even if they are to simply dine along the Cote D’Azure pretending to be royalty or someone special!

-Classic red car outside the casino
+Classic red car outside the casinoheli pad on your boat?!My fav

 For two years I have been in Monaco for the boat show painting.
 It is the best eye opener in the world, full of insightful interesting people… and big toys!